Stipa Data Collection Protocol

 Protocol Yes

-Origin Name of the individual or institution that created the protocol Alphanumeric 100 No
+Origin Name of the individual or organization that created the protocol String 100 No

-SubjectLabel Display name of sampling subjects Alphanumeric 100 No
+SubjectLabel Display name of data collection subjects String 100 No

-Version Universally unique identifier of the protocol version UUID NA No
+Version Universally unique identifier of the protocol version UUID 36 No

 LastModified Date and time of the last protocol edit Datetime NA No

 ShowAttributeValues Yes if attribute values will be displayed by default in the attribute list and no otherwise.
-Default is no. {yes, no} NA No
+Default is yes.
+String in set {no, yes} NA No

 ShowCategoryDescription Yes if category descriptions will be displayed by default in the category list and no otherwise.
-Default is no. {yes, no} NA No
+Default is yes.
+String in set {no, yes} NA No

 Forms List of Form elements Element list NA No